A quaternion implementation

 q.invert(); // Obtains the opposite rotation to the one specified by q

 For the algebraic inverse or reciprocal, q-1, use inverse.
-This finds the reciprocal, q-1 which has the property that q-1 * q = the identity Quaternion (1,0,0,0).
+This finds the reciprocal, q-1 which has the property that q-1 * q = the identity quaternion (1,0,0,0).

 q.inverse(); // q^-1

-The conjugate is also obtainable with q.conjugate(); and the magnitude of the Quaternion with q.magnitude();.
+The conjugate is also obtainable with q.conjugate(); and the magnitude of the quaternion with q.magnitude();.

-Rotate the Quaternion with these methods:
+Rotate the quaternion further with these methods:

-void rotate (const vec<Flt, 3>& axis, const Flt angle);
+void rotate (const morph::vec<Flt, 3>& axis, const Flt angle);

 void rotate (const std::array<Flt, 3>& axis, const Flt angle);